 A page of Education about our Volunteer Board of Directors, their backgrounds, professional qualifications and other skills that professionalize Ontario's Trails.

 Dan Andrews, B.Sc, HBOR, Land and Resource Planning Technician, at the Lake Simcoe Region Conservation Authority.
+President

 Dan Andrews has been with the Lake Simcoe Region Conservation Authority since 2012.